3 Tips for Coping with Reopening Anxiety

 For months now, we have been staying at home and keeping our distance from others as much as possible in an effort to reduce the spread of the coronavirus and its associated disease, COVID-19.
 While the risk of the virus remains, the economy will reopen to protect Americans from the hazards of economic collapse.
 While reopening may feel like a relief in some regards, it will be challenging for some to make choices about the risks they will and will not be willing to take in the face of so much uncertainty.

-Here are three tips for coping during this next phase of the pandemic:
+Here are three tips for coping with reopening anxiety:

 1. Take stock of the risks you will and will not be willing to take